RimworldTogether/Guide/src/selfhosting/mods.md

 ---

 # Mods

 Setting up your server correctly includes configuring your mods effectively.
 Here’s how mods can be categorized:

-* **Enforced Mods**: Essential for connection; clients must have these mods installed to join the server.
+* **Required/Enforced Mods**: Essential for connection; clients must have these mods installed to join the server.
 * **Optional Mods**: Not necessary for connection; clients can join the server without these mods.
 * **Forbidden Mods**: Prohibited from use; clients with these mods installed cannot connect.
 This is useful for servers with strict mod policies.